Things To Book In Advance In Rome - Don't Miss Out!

 Things to book in advance in Rome by at least three months

 The below are some of the most highly requested things to see and do in Rome.
-You need to plan ahead.

 Christmas or Easter Mass at the Vatican

-The Pope holds mass throughout the year for various important occasions.
-Even during Christmas and Easter, there are several masses he holds.
 But the most popular papal masses of the entire year by far are Christmas Eve Midnight Mass, and Easter Sunday Mass, both held at Saint Peter's Basilica

-You need tickets for both.
 Tickets are free, but they are also in limited supply.

 Visit my pages for each holiday, with instructions for booking.
-You cannot go wrong requesting tickets 6 months in advance.

 What to do if you can't get tickets to Vatican Christmas or Easter masses?

-• You can try to go there anyway.
+• You can try to go anyway.
 Sometimes people have extra tickets, and give them away to people walking by, and you could just get lucky.
 You can try to ask at the bronze doors where the Swiss Guard stand.
 That's a long shot but you never know.

 • You can go to Saint Peter's Basilica and plan to be outside.
 This is less enjoyable when it's Christmas, as Christmas Mass is held inside the basilica and it's cold outside.
-But at Easter, you can stand far back and still get a glimpse of the Pope on the jumbotrons.
+But at Easter, you can stand far back and still get a glimpse of the pope on the jumbotrons.

 • On both Christmas Day and Easter Sunday, the Pope addresses the crowds in Saint Peter's Square after mass, at noon.
 This address is free and open to everyone.
 It's called Urbi et Orbi, and is a short speech, usually only in Italian, lasting about 15 minutes.